This interview originally aired Dec. 6, 2019.

 Cariol Horne: ...accountability…

-Cheraine Stanford: There's a lot of talk that there’s even more, maybe attention being paid to law enforcement and, you know, especially when there are shootings, particularly of unarmed people in the communities.
+Cheraine Stanford: There's a lot of talk I think there’s even more, maybe attention being paid to law enforcement and, you know, especially when there are shootings, particularly of unarmed people in the communities.
 When you hear those stories, how do you respond when you hear the news of that?

 Damon Jones: It's not - it got to a point, if I sent out a press release, I just changed the name, the date and the victim and the officer - is so much, you know?
-I mean, and that said - is really sad to say, but, you know, until we address it, you know, the only way we could do is to legislation.
+I mean, and that's sad - is really sad to say, but, you know, until we address it, you know, the only way we could do is through legislation.
 Right?
 So we can't - other protests in the marches, that's fine.
-But if we continue to vote the same politicians in every election time, right then we are fools, right?
+But if we continue to vote the same politicians in every election time, right then we're the fools, right?
 We are fools because we keep doing the same thing, expecting a different result.
 That's insanity.
 So you know until we do that, right, and until we get to the point where we're going to start firing police officers, so they know if they violate policy, they're fired, and not just fired, they might be brought up on charges.